PeterSuh-Q3/SynoSmartInfo/README.md

 Check if the file already exists with the command below, and if not,

-sudores processing as below is absolutely necessary.
+sudoers processing as below is absolutely necessary.

 ```
 sudo -i